francescovisconti/francescovisconti.github.io/publications.md

 * Visconti, F. (_Forthcoming_) Voting across borders?
 The electoral consequences of transnationalism.
 _Journal of Elections, Public Opinion and Parties_.

-* Kyriazi, A., Visconti, F. (_Forthcoming_) Emigration and welfare in the EU: the social consequences of the right to exit.
+* Kyriazi, A., Visconti, F. (2023) Free Movement and Welfare in the European Union: The Social Consequences of the Right to Exit.
 _International Migration Review_.
 [10.1177/01979183231185096](https://doi.org/10.1177/01979183231185096)

 * Moise, A. D., Natili, M., Truchlewski, Z., Visconti, F., and Wang, C. (2023).
 EU Polity Building after the Russian Invasion of Ukraine.